-Advice and support can also be provided to parents for any issues they are sturggling to manage with their child at home and support can be offered at your child's school in the form of staff training or a class observation with recommendations.
+Advice and support can also be provided to parents for any issues they are sturggling to manage with their child at home and support can be offered to your child's school in the form of staff training or a class observation with recommendations.

 Mentoring sessions can focus on any number of topics.
 These are some of the most common topics that are usually covered in mentoring sessions:

-finding out about and accepting a diagnosed learning difficulty
+- finding out about and accepting a diagnosed learning difficulty

-managing anger and frustration
+- managing anger and frustration

-understanding and managing emotions (in themselves and others)
+- understanding and managing emotions (in themselves and others)

-how to make (and keep) friends
+- how to make (and keep) friends

-conversational skills and communicating effectively
+- conversational skills and communicating effectively